WaseemSabir/BatteryPermissionHelper/README.md

 [![Unit Tests](https://github.com/WaseemSabir/BatteryPermissionHelper/actions/workflows/tests.yml/badge.svg)](https://github.com/WaseemSabir/BatteryPermissionHelper/actions/workflows/tests.yml)
 [![API](https://img.shields.io/badge/API-16%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=16)

-An Android Library to detect battery optimizations settings and navigate the user to relevant, so they can whitelist your app.
-This will prevent your app getting killed in background due to Battery Optimization Managers.
+An Android Library to detect battery optimizations settings and navigate the user to the relevant screens so that they can whitelist the app.
+This will prevent the app from getting killed in the background due to Battery Optimization Managers.
 The library supports multiple OEMs.

 ## Usuage
 ```kotlin